 You'll be met at the airport by your local host.
+Please book flights that arrive before 14:00 on Day 1.
 They will be in touch before the trip to confirm your arrival time and let you know details about where to meet.
 You can also be picked up from your accommodation in Thessaloniki if you happen to arrive a day or two earlier.

 Your adventure ends back in Thessaloniki where your host will drop you off at the airport in time for your return flight, or in central Thessaloniki if you are staying on to lap up more of the Greek sunshine.

 If you are flying from Thessaloniki on the last day of the trip, you need to book a flight that departs after 15:30.